sarafen/charlie-docs/docs/content/drafting-content.md

 ```

 The Frontmatter block must be surrounded by two horizontal lines made of `---` characters.

+A field cannot be defined with a blank value, and there cannot be any empty lines within the Frontmatter block.

 Frontmatter is followed by the page's/post's content written in [Markdown](https://daringfireball.net/projects/markdown/syntax) format style.